-All the HTML5 markups are included in the theme to make it SEO optimized so that you don’t have to change the code to add necessary SEO things (such as heading tags and Schema markup).
+All the HTML5 markups are included in the theme to make it SEO-optimized and so that you don’t have to change the code to add necessary SEO items (such as heading tags and Schema markup).

 The Divi theme, on the other hand, is very different from the minimal Beaver Builder framework.